Thomas Tuchel: Chelsea

 On 26 January 2021, Tuchel signed an 18-month contract (with the option for an additional year) with Premier League club Chelsea, replacing Frank Lampard.
 He became the first German to be appointed as head coach of the club.
 Although expressing a desire to not come in mid-season so as to have a pre-season with his new team, Tuchel accepted the position after Ralf Rangnick rejected the proposal of interim head coach.
+Tuchel previously interviewed to become Chelsea coach in June 2016, with the club eventually appointing Antonio Conte.